Finite-size Effects on The Edge Loss Probability in Non-Hermitian Quantum Walks: Edge loss probability in the finite-size chain

-In reference~\cite{xue2022non}, Xue \textit{et. al.} demonstrated that the appearance of an edge burst in such a model requires the combination of non-Hermitian skin effect and imaginary gap closing.
-Here, the strength of the NHSE, characterized by the radius of generalized Brillouin zone (GBZ) $r_{G}$, can be obtained by solving the eigenequation of Eq.~\eqref{eq-Hmomen}
+Xue \textit{et al.}~\cite{xue2022non} demonstrated that the appearance of an edge burst in such a model requires the combination of the non-Hermitian skin effect and imaginary gap closing.
+Here, the strength of the NHSE, characterized by the radius of the GBZ $r_{G}$, can be obtained by solving the eigenequation of Eq.~\eqref{eq-Hmomen},

+Here, $E$ denotes the eigenenergy.
+For any $E$, there are two roots $\beta_1$ and $\beta_2$ that satisfy $\beta_1\beta_2 = (t_1-\gamma/2)/(t_1+\gamma/2)$.
+According to the GBZ theory under open boundary conditions (OBCs)~\cite{yokomizo2019non,yao2018edge,yang2020non}, these roots must satisfy $|\beta_1|=|\beta_2|$, which gives $r_{G}=\sqrt{|(t_1-\gamma/2)/(t_1+\gamma/2)|}$.
+While the expression for the GBZ radius seems independent of $t_2$, that does not mean $t_2$ is irrelevant.
+In fact, if $t_2=0$, the energy $E$ in the above equation becomes independent of $\beta$, in which case the NHSE cannot occur.
+From another perspective, $t_2$ is introduced as an effective flux, together with the on-site dissipation, and $t_1$ allows the PBC spectrum to form a closed loop in the complex energy plane, as shown in Fig.~\ref{fig-1}(d) and ~\ref{fig-1}(e), giving rise to a nontrivial spectral winding number for the OBC spectrum.
+This winding number underlies the existence of the NHSE ~\cite{okuma2020,zhang2020correspondence}.
+Therefore, for finite $t_1$ and $t_2$, any nonzero dissipation $\gamma$ causes the GBZ to deviate from the BZ, implying the appearance of the NHSE.

+The imaginary gap closing refers to a scenario where, among the eigenmodes corresponding to the Bloch wave vector $\beta=e^{ik}$ with $k\in[0,2\pi]$, specific modes whose eigenvalues are purely real with no imaginary component exist.
+If the imaginary gap is closed, an eigenenergy $\omega_0$ corresponding to $k_0$ with zero imaginary part must exist.
+Substituting real $\omega_0$ into Eq.~(4), we have